alialib/alia/docs/flow-basics.md

 Much of the power of alia comes from the fact that function calls are allowed to maintain their own internal data.
-In order to make this happen, alia maintains a 'data graph' behind the scenes that mimics the control flow graph of the reactive portions of the application code.
+In order to make this happen, alia maintains a 'data graph' behind the scenes that mimics the control flow graph of the component-level portions of the application code.
 As that code executes, alia follows along in the data graph and returns the correct node to each bit of code that requests one, ensuring that they every function call is consistently given the same data node.

 Let's take a look back at our "Hello, World!" example (with a small addition):